danielabar/meblog/src/markdown/they-dont-all-have-to-be-activerecord-models.md

 </div>
 ```

-Here is the form that binds the form fields to the `@customer_form` instance variable passed to it by the `new` view:
+Here is the form that binds the form fields to the `@customer_form` instance variable passed to it by the `new` view.
+Notice the `url: customers_path` is specified for the `form_with` helper, otherwise the view will attempt to render a url `customer_forms_path` by convention of the model name, but this does not exist.
+Note also we pass the label "Create Customer" to the `form.submit` helper, otherwise by convention of the model name, it would render a label "Create Customer form".

 ```html
 <!-- app/views/customers/_form_new.html.erb -->